teomoraitis/MarineTracker/README.md

 **Administrators:**
 - All registered user privileges
-- Ability to modify static vessel data (vessel types, classifications)
+- Ability to modify static vessel data (vessel name & type)
 - Ability to export static data of all vessels.

 ### Technical Architecture